efchatz/pandora/README.md

 Note that the tool will delete the relevant 'app.dmp' file at the end of execution.
 Consider commenting out this line in the code 'remove("app.dmp");', in case you want to keep the relevant dump file.
 Generally, it is advised to first execute the code in a constrained environment in which the master/entry credentials will be known, observe the relevant output, and then execute it in another host.

+Any further details can be found in our research work titled ["Keep your memory dump shut: Unveiling data leaks in password managers"](https://arxiv.org/abs/2404.00423)

 <!-- USAGE EXAMPLES -->
 ## Usage